Desirae Krawczyk: 2023: Tenth title, second WTA 1000 final, world No. 8

+Partnering Demi Schuurs, Krawczyk reached the quarterfinals of the Australian Open, where the pair lost to eventual champions Barbora Krejčíková and Kateřina Siniaková.
+Partnering Neal Skupski, she attempted to complete the career Grand Slam in mixed doubles, but the pair lost to Rohan Bopanna and the retiring Sania Mirza in the semifinals.

-At the Charleston Open partnering with Danielle Collins, she won her eighth doubles title defeating top seeds Giuliana Olmos and Ena Shibahara.
+At the Charleston Open, partnering with Danielle Collins, she won her eighth doubles title defeating top seeds Giuliana Olmos and Ena Shibahara.
 As a result, she reached a new career-high doubles ranking of world No. 9, on April 10, 2023.

-At the Eastbourne International, partnering Schuurs, she won her tenth doubles title and fifth at the WTA 500 level.
+Krawczyk and Schuurs defended their title at Stuttgart, defeating Nicole Melichar-Martinez and Olmos in the final.
+Schuurs and Krawczyk won at the Eastbourne International as well, defeating Melichar-Martinez and Ellen Perez.
+Eastbourne was Krawczyk's tenth doubles title and fifth at the WTA 500 level.

 She reached a new career-high ranking of No. 8 on August 14, 2023 following her second WTA 1000 final at the Canadian Open.
+She and Schuurs lost to Shuko Aoyama and Shibahara in the final.

+Krawczyk and Schuurs qualified for the WTA Finals for the second consecutive year as a team, marking Krawczyk's third straight appearance at the Finals.
+However, they were eliminated in the round robin after losing all their matches.
+Krawczyk finished the year ranked No. 16 for the second sraight year.

-2024: Olympics debut, First WTA 1000 doubles title
+2024: Olympics debut, first WTA 1000 doubles title, world No. 7

-At the Australian Open, Krawczyk was attempting to complete the career Grand Slam in mixed doubles partnering with Neal Skupski.
-They lost to third seeded newly formed pair and first-time mixed doubles major finalists of Jan Zielinski and Hsieh Su-wei.
+At the Australian Open, Krawczyk tried again with Skupski to complete the career Grand Slam.
+However, they lost to third seeded pair Jan Zielinski and Hsieh Su-wei, after missing a championship point.

-Partnering Caroline Dolehide, they reached the final of the WTA 1000 Qatar Ladies Open but lost to Luisa Stefani and former Krawczyk’s partner Schuurs.
+Partnering Caroline Dolehide, she reached the final of the WTA 1000 Qatar Ladies Open but lost to Luisa Stefani and her partner Demi Schuurs.

-Krawczyk and Skupski made it into the mixed doubles final at the French Open but lost to the German/French pairing of Laura Siegemund and Edouard Roger-Vasselin.
+Dolehide and Krawczyk reached the semifinals at the French Open, where they lost in three sets to eventual champions Coco Gauff and Kateřina Siniaková.
+In mixed doubles, Krawczyk and Skupski made it into the final at the but lost to the pair of Laura Siegemund and Édouard Roger-Vasselin.

+Dolehide and Krawczyk reached the semifinals of Wimbledon, where they lost in straight sets to Gabriela Dabrowski and Erin Routliffe.

+Krawczyk made her Olympic debut in Paris.
+She and Danielle Collins were seeded fourth in women's doubles but lost to Ukrainians Lyudmyla and Nadiia Kichenok in the second round.

-She won her first WTA 1000 doubles title at the Canadian Open with Dolehide, defeating Gabriela Dabrowski and Erin Routliffe in the final.
+Krawczyk won her first WTA 1000 doubles title when she and Dolehide defeated Dabrowski and Routliffe in the final at the Canadian Open.
+It was Krawcyzk's eleventh doubles title and continued her streak of winning a title every year since 2018.
+By winning the title, she reached a new career high ranking of No. 7.

-Dolehide and Krawczyk qualified for the end-of-season WTA Finals in Riyadh, Saudi Arabia, but they were eliminated in the group stages after losing all three of their matches.
+Dolehide and Krawczyk qualified for the end-of-season WTA Finals in Riyadh, Saudi Arabia, but they were eliminated in the group stages, after losing all three of their matches.
+Krawczyk achieved her highest year-end finish at No. 11.